jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 level such that languages are designed for a particular problem domain: it is _domain specific_.

-Domain Specific Languages are, usually declarative, programming languages that offer more expressivity over a specific problem domain.
+Domain Specific Languages ("DSL") are, usually declarative, programming languages that offer more expressivity over a specific problem domain.
 Their development involves a close analysis of the problem domain such that the entire semantics of the problem domain should be captured - no more and no less.
 The nature of these